The Green Parrot Key West. "No Snivelling" is their motto, and I highly recommend that you go in and find out why.

 A guy by the name of Jim Bean and his wife Linda bought the place in 1983, on his birthday, and their timing could not have been better as tourism was taking off.
 Cruise Ships were starting to come in, and the highway down from the mainland was being widened to accommodate the ever-growing amounts of traffic.
 For almost the next 30 years, the Bean's rowdy little corner bar gained a reputation for kick-ass music, which to this day is well deserved.

-Now owned by former Philadelphia 76ers Co-Owner Pat Croce, Green Parrot Key West hasn't changed much over the years.
+Now owned by the sons of former Philadelphia 76ers Co-Owner Pat Croce, Green Parrot Key West hasn't changed much over the years.
 It's open-air now, and that's a good thing, as it can no longer accommodate the crowds of people who come to hear the music.

 And Man, do they come.

 The Green Parrot Key West is open daily from 10am to 4am, with Happy Hour from 4-7pm.
-They don't have food, but Charlie Mac's Restaurant is located next door.
+They don't have food, but a BBQ joint named Charlie Mac's is located next door.

 Remember to tell them "Freshwater Dave sent us!"